hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 I hope the diagrams in this post help shed lights on some of the choices made in day-to-day programming, and how such choices can result in different levels of conceptual simplicity/complexity.

 It's a misconception that we only need to call for simplicity only required when things get complex, this is not the case!
-Simplicity scales truly if it's respected from the get-go; as complexity aggregates, so should the assurances of correctness, true scalability and geometrical beauty.
+Simplicity scales truly if it's respected from the get-go; as complexity aggregates, so should the assurances of correctness, true scalability and geometric beauty.